View across Matcha Mountain in Taiwan.

 Cycling

-Start the day with a short and scenic drive to Chishang, a charming rural town nestled in the heart of Taiwan’s East Rift Valley.
-Famous for its emerald rice paddies and artistic, slow-living vibe, Chishang is a peaceful retreat after your previous active days on the trails.
+Start the day with a final (optional) soak in the hotel's hot springs before a short scenic drive to Chishang, a charming rural town nestled in the heart of Taiwan’s East Rift Valley.
+Famous for its emerald rice paddies and artistic, slow-living vibe, Chishang is a peaceful retreat after the last few active days on the trails.
 Upon arrival, hop on a bike for a leisurely guided ride through the flat countryside.
 You’ll cycle about 20-30km past the iconic Brown Boulevard and along quiet backroads, stopping for postcard-worthy views of rice fields framed by distant mountains.
-Midway through the ride, stop at Chishang Train Station to grab a traditional bento box lunch – simple, fresh, and full of local flavour – before looping back to return your bikes.
+Midway through the ride, stop for a traditional lunch – simple, fresh, and full of local flavour – before looping back to return your bikes.
 From there, head to your accommodation and settle in.
-The rest of the afternoon is yours to enjoy: relax at the guesthouse; or perhaps explore the town’s small coffee shops.
+The rest of the afternoon is yours to enjoy: relax at the guesthouse, or perhaps explore the town’s small coffee shops.
 This evening, join your guide for a hearty Amis indigenous dinner, sampling traditional dishes and ingredients unique to the region.

 Day 7